baronzo1/openweb-go-todo/README.md

-##### This repository contains the files and script to deploy to 'todo' app to Kubernetes.
+##### This repository contains the files and scripts to deploy the 'todo' app to Kubernetes.

 ## Components: